ELECTRICITY FOR ALL PROGRAM

 From the launch of the Electricity for all program in January 2014, we have contributed to 4,000,000 people benefiting from access to electricity through projects carried out in different countries in Latin America and Africa, fulfilling our commitment for 2020 two years ahead of schedule.
 By the year 2030, we hope to reach 16,000,000 beneficiaries.
-This is an objective that the group announced in the 1st Ibero-American Conference on the Sustainable Development Goals (SDGs), whick took place in Salamanca (España) in june of 2018.
+This is an objective that the group announced in the 1st Ibero-American Conference on the Sustainable Development Goals (SDGs), which took place in Salamanca (España) in June of 2018.

 'Electricity for all' program around the globe.

 Iberdrola has invested 500,000 euros in the Mexican company ILUMEXICO solar projects, a developer of solar projects in disadvantaged areas.
 Created in 2009 and based in Mexico, it carries out lighting and electrification programs for homes, schools and clinics, and training in the country's rural areas.